 7. Making the Most of Luxury Names

 With this in mind, loyal customers of Prada, Gucci or any other luxury brand are unlikely to need much convincing when it comes to trusting their choice of purchase.
 The same thing goes for tech companies like Apple, Samsung, Microsoft and Google.
-These companies already have high valued relations between customers and the brand name.
+These companies already have customers who are loyal to their brands.
 For instance, it is very unlikely that a customer who sets out to purchase an iPhone can be convinced otherwise.

-While everything seems to be online nowadays, this has also left somewhat of a void in traditional marketing and advertising avenues.
+Since everything seems to be online nowadays, this has left somewhat of a void in traditional marketing and advertising.
 With so many businesses rushing to create an online presence using digital marketing strategies, there is less focus on traditional mediums of communication.

 Although ASOS is not necessarily a luxury brand, this iconic fashion website is still known to distribute a physical magazine.
 In fact, the magazine is still one of the most popular fashion publications in the world and is said to convert record numbers of readers into customers on an annual basis.

-Nurturing relationships is also a great opportunity to establish the wants and needs of customers.
-Through asking questions and answering inquiries, luxury and fashion brands can identify the values, qualities, and characteristics associated with their customers which can then be integrated into how the brand decides to communicate in future.
+Nurturing relationships is also a great opportunity to understand the wants and needs of customers.
+By asking questions and answering inquiries, luxury and fashion brands can identify the values, qualities, and characteristics associated with their customers.
+This information can then inform future PR and marketing strategies.

 Discrimination has no place in any industry but there is still a need for brands to take an inclusive approach to communicating with customers.
 An example of this can be witnessed in outdoor or sports brands who tell stories about their customers, regardless of their level of fitness or talent.
 In this way, luxury brands can connect with consumers who are more likely to relate to these stories and feel more attached to the brand.

 Marie Claire is a leading clothing designed in the United Kingdom which is famous for celebrating plus-size models.
-While this is only an example of taking an all-inclusive approach, we can see that fashion brands are now more inclined than ever to promote such stories in anticipation of creating a meaningful relationship with consumers.
+While this is only one example of taking an all-inclusive approach, we can see that fashion brands are now more inclined than ever to promote diversity in anticipation of creating a meaningful relationship with consumers.

 Nurturing Relationships with Influencers and Consumers